Tenant satisfaction measures

 • email (emails will come from acuity@euro.confirmit.com)

-They will be hoping to interview a wide range of tenants.
-We expect around 200 residents to be surveyed each quarter by telephone.
-A representative sample of tenants will be contacted, to ensure the results represent the whole tenant base.
+They will be interviewing a wide range of tenants, and we expect around 200 residents to be surveyed each quarter by telephone.

 Privacy